gaweee/epd2in13/README.md

 * Can render from a Canvas or an Image

 Since this device is only capble of single tone (black or white, or red), it uses a frame buffer of 1 bit per pixel.
-The device natively uses a portrait layout as the diagram below but its mapped to a landscale layout instead.
+Although this device natively uses a portrait layout per the diagram below, it is mapped to a landscape layout instead for practical rendering of images or canvas.
-Hence Width > Height for `prepareImageFile` or `prepareCanvas` function calls.
+Hence, Width > Height for `prepareImageFile` or `prepareCanvas` function calls.
+<a name="layout"></a>
 ![Layout](https://i.postimg.cc/6p9C1HpT/epd2in13-layout.png)

 ## In-Action Shot